Langtang-trek

 • Lunches and dinners in Kathmandu

-• Most meals during the trek (breakfast, lunch, dinner at teahouses pay as you go)
+• All meals during trek days (breakfast, lunch, dinner at teahouses – pay as you go).
+Budget approximately $30-40/day for meals and personal expenses during the trek.

 • Personal trekking equipment (refer to packing list)